rwbl/node-red-flow-notes/README.md

 The Node-RED tabs created are **Notes Mobile** and/or **Notes Desktop**.
 Depending username used, the path to the notes file has to be adjusted (Function node "Set Flow Context, Set flow.filename).
 Default is user "pi".

+**Notes**
+* Instead installing on a Raspberry Pi any other hardware can be used.
+* Application error handling is not fully covered.